-Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning objectives.
-X C.2 The purpose of the instructional materials is clearly explained.
-X C.3 The instructional materials present a variety of perspectives and approaches on the X C.4 The instructional materials are appropriately designed for the level of the course.
-X
+Standard Reviewed N/A Satisfactory Not

+Satisfactory

+C.1 The instructional materials contribute to the X

+achievement of the stated course learning objectives.

+C.2 The purpose of the instructional materials is X

+clearly explained.

+C.3 The instructional materials present a X

+variety of perspectives and approaches on the

+course content.

+C.4 The instructional materials are appropriately X

+designed for the level of the course.

 - C.1 Yes.
-The course materials contribute to the achievement of the stated learning objectives, although the alignment can and should be strengthened. - C.2 Yes.
-The purpose of the instructional materials was clearly explained. - C.3 Yes.
+The course materials contribute to the achievement of the stated learning objectives, although the alignment can and should be strengthened. - C.2 No. The purpose of the instructional materials was not clearly explained. - C.3 Yes.
 A variety of projects were identified.
 The reviewer recommends small group projects to satisfy particular learning outcomes. - C.4 Yes.
 The rigor matches 1st year college entry students.
-Reviewer also noted the rigor would be acceptable for all students from all demographics.